Forward Vision

 - Education: Support for higher education institutions, particularly the founders' alma maters (Harvard Law School, Harvard Kennedy School, Yale University, Georgetown University)

-- Public Policy: Think tanks and policy research organizations including Third Way Institute, Santa Fe Institute, Harvard Kennedy School's Women and Public Policy Program, and Cato Institute
+- Public Policy: Think tanks and policy research organisations including Third Way Institute, Santa Fe Institute, Harvard Kennedy School's Women and Public Policy Programme, and Cato Institute

-- Women's Empowerment: Organizations supporting professional women and women in business, particularly The Acceleration Project
+- Women's Empowerment: Organisations supporting professional women and women in business, particularly The Acceleration Project

 - International Development: Projects focused on humanitarian work, particularly in Africa (Himalayan Development Foundation, Tanzanian Children's Fund)